Thomas & Friends merchandise: Mega Bloks

 In 2009, Mega Bloks made buildable Thomas & Friends models such as Percy, Thomas and Diesel and sets too.
 This line was ended in 2017.

-In 2017, Mega Bloks made larger versions of Diesel, Thomas Percy, James and a few others in their attempt of "preschoolizing" the toys.
+In 2017, Mega Bloks made larger versions of Diesel, Thomas, Percy, James and a few others in their attempt of "preschoolizing" the toys.
 They made new sets to go along with these.

 Video games

-A number of different educational software packages and video games, all based on a 'Thomas' theme, have been released for a variety of different computer platforms.
+A number of different educational software packages and video games, all based on a 'Thomas' theme, have been released for a variety of different computers.